lelouvincx-com/coaching-ngocyen99tb/docs/olist/2-missions/level-1.md

 - You need to combine customer and order information
 - What field connects customers to their orders?
-- Build upon your previous query from Task 1
+- Build upon your previous query from Problem 1

 </details>
 :::

 -**Question 1: Join the Orders table to the Customers table to find every order placed by an RJ customer:**

 ```sql
 SELECT
   c.customer_id,